artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 This is where the model blocks are put together by chaining encoders, connections, and decoders.
 We will need to identify the number of classes (`n_classes`) of the final output image.
 Connecting the inputs and outputs of each layer is not hard if we follow the U-Net diagram, but let's step out for a short minute to clarify what the number of classes should be and the desired shape of an output tensor.

 In semantic segmentation, we need as many masks as we have object classes.
 Classes in the output tensor are defined by channels.
 For example, if we have 4 classes, we will have an output with the same height and width as the input image, but with 4 channels with values of each cell in a channel representing the probabilities of that pixel belonging to that channel.
-The intuition is that when predicting we will get the `argmax()` of the pixels in the last dimension of the tensor (the dimesion with the four channels in our example) to come up with the final prediction for that pixel.
+The intuition is that when predicting we will get the `argmax()` of the pixels in the last dimension of the tensor (the dimension with the four channels in our example) to come up with the final prediction for that pixel.
 For the case of my model because I was only interested in identifying the pixels containing human figures, I selected a dataset that would satisfy my objective.
 Therefore, I will have only one class (output channel) in my model.

 <center><img src = "https://github.com/artanzand/artanzand.github.io/blob/master/_posts/img/classes.JPG?raw=True" width=400></center>
 <caption><center>Transformation of object classes</center></caption>

 Now let's go back to the model.
 The function is comprised of two sections.
 The first half is the encoding section where we use the `encoder_block`, and chain the first output of each block to the next one.
 We take a note of the second output of the `encoder_block` for later use in the decoder section.
 As per the paper recommendations we will be doubling the number of filters while MaxPooling in each block will divide the height and width by two.
 On the fifth block, also known as the Bottleneck (for obvious reasons!), we will be turning MaxPooling off since we will be entering the second section where we need to upsample.

 Decoder blocks in the second section will be expanding the size of the image.
 This time we will chain the expanded output of the previous block with the second output from the corresponding encoder block.
-At each step, we will half the number of filter. `conv9` is a convolutional layer with `he_normal` initializer.
-At this stage, we will have an output with exactly the same shape as the input.
+At each step, we will half the number of filters. `conv9` is a convolutional layer with `he_normal` initializer.
+At this stage, we will have an output with the same shape as the input.
 Finally, on the output layer `conv10` we will use a convolutional layer with a kernel size of 1 to bring the number of channels to our desired number of classes (1 in case of this project).

 ```python
 def U_Net(input_size=(320, 320, 3), n_filters=32, n_classes=1):